-- In lieu of AB26 requirement to dispose of all real property, some Econ.
-Dev. assets can be kept and used: - Property retained for government use - Property retained for future development - Transfer of some property back to the City - Loan agreements between City and former RDA may now be enforceable obligations - Bond proceeds from bonds issued before 12/31/10 can be used for original purpose (possible refunding opportunities)
+- 1. In lieu of AB26 requirement to dispose of all real property, some Econ.
+Dev. assets can be kept and used: - a.
+Property transferred to Cities for government use - b.
+Property transferred to Cities for economic development - c.
+Rest of properties sold; proceeds returned to taxing authorities (net of obligations) - 2.
+Loan agreements between City and former RDA may now be enforceable obligations - 3.
+Bond proceeds from bonds issued before 12/31/10 can be used for original purpose (possible refunding opportunities)